touchlab/Stately/README.md

 ## Sample App

 The sample app is updated!!!
-It doesn't
+It doesn't do much, but demos several of the structures.

 License
 =======